pdmpro/miserly-metrics/README.md

 Now, that does _not_ mean a product manager should never code.

-* Exploring data science or machine learning? **By all means, code away.** Getting your hands dirty is a great way to experience a litle of what ML engineers and doing daily.
+* Exploring data science or machine learning? **By all means, code away.** Getting your hands dirty is a great way to experience a little of what ML engineers and doing daily.
 * Doing a side project? **Knock yourself out.** Most of the code I write is hobbyist stuff to keep a handful of personal web sites going.
 * Need a custom script or SQL to do some number crunching?
 Transformatons?
 Image manipulation?
 Et cetera? **Go for it.** Being able to toss together a quick Python script or SQL query that does something awesome at work is definitely a superpower of a product manager that has tech chops.
-No one will
-* Need something in the product itself but simply don't have room in the roadmap or extra dev capacity to get it done? **_WHOA_** Let's talk about this one.
+* Need something in the product itself but simply don't have room in the roadmap or extra dev capacity to get it done? **_WHOA_...** Let's talk about this one.

 There's a pretty simple rule: product managers shouldn't write code that goes into a production system.

 But... what if you're in a hungry little startup and really need to gather some UX metrics about user behavior, but can't find (or afford) an off-the-shelf package that does what you need.

 And further... what if said product manager can write JavaScript that is so well-isolated that if it ever failed, it would fail silently and never negatively affect performance or the user in any way.
-(In fact, I can.)

-Something like that could be injected into an application without developer involvement (using Google Tag Manager or the like).
-Marketers use those tools to stick all kinds of stuff onto websites and apps all the time.
+Something like that could be injected into an application without developer involvement using Google Tag Manager or the like.
+Marketers use those tools to stick all kinds of third-party stuff onto websites and apps all the time.
 Why?
 Because they can be incredibly useful -- in fact, things like analytics tools are simply nonoptional nowadays -- and product engineers don't have to be bothered with the care and feeding of JavaScript snippets.
 They can instead go about creating new value.

 By now, it should sound pretty reasonable that in certain cases, it's not a grave sin for well-isolated JavaScript that does some good job to get injected via a tag manager into a production web app, even if it was written by a lowly product manager.